greenboxal/doggohub/changelogs/archive.md

 - Expose username in project events API (sponsored by O'Reilly Media)
 - Adds comments to commits in the API
 - Performance improvements
-- Fix post-receive issue for projects with deleted forks
+- Fix post-receive issue for projects with deleted borks
-- New gitlab-shell version with custom hooks support
+- New doggohub-shell version with custom hooks support
 - Improve code
-- GitLab CI 5.2+ support (does not support older versions)
+- DoggoHub CI 5.2+ support (does not support older versions)
 - Fixed bug when you can not push commits starting with 000000 to protected branches
 - Added a password strength indicator
 - Change project name and path in one form
 - Display renamed files in diff views (Vinnie Okada)
 - Fix raw view for public snippets
-- Use secret token with GitLab internal API.
+- Use secret token with DoggoHub internal API.
 - Add missing timestamps to 'members' table

 ## 7.4.5

-- Bump gitlab_git to 7.0.0.rc12 (includes Rugged 0.21.2)
+- Bump doggohub_git to 7.0.0.rc12 (includes Rugged 0.21.2)

 ## 7.4.4